MyHealth.Alberta.ca Network

 • Learn to express their ideas and thoughts in a better way – starting to handle emotions like fear, frustration and rejection better.

-• Start to define themselves through things like their environment, friends, clothes, culture, and TV.
+• Start defining themselves through their environment, friends, clothes, culture, and TV.

 • Learning to accept and value other points of view.